hackathon-ici-conta-comigo/sc-frontend/README.md

 ## Social Cause Framework

-### A frontend framework for building projects with social cause principal
+### A frontend framework for building projects with social cause principles.

 #### More explanations soon...